 In her book, Gerhardt brings the often-unheard voices of people living on the most affected low-lying island nations to a broader audience.
 She presents the science of sea-level rise and how it affects the land and ecosystems, while also sharing the work islanders are already carrying out to address the impacts of climate change.
 The atlas will feature maps of an island or archipelago based on scientific data from Climate Central, accompanied by an essay by Gerhardt about key aspects of the island — its history, fauna and flora, people, language(s) and culture — and a poem by an islander.
 “I’m trying to smuggle politics to people through a coffee-table book,” Gerhardt said.

-Gerhardt will teach a Princeton environmental studies course in fall 2021 based on her follow-up book project focused on sea-level rise and cities.
+In fall 2021, Gerhardt is teaching the Princeton environmental studies course “Cities, Sea-Level Rise and the Environmental Humanities,” which is based on her follow-up book project focused on sea-level rise and cities.
 She plans to build connections with local government and non-governmental agencies that engage these issues.

 She also hopes to illustrate the impact of urban sea-level rise on the Princeton community by working with Climate Central to create a map of the historic and future shoreline in the region using their Surging Seas software suite.
 The project will include walks — and related panel discussions — in which students and community members create a chalk outline of the future shoreline forecast by climate scientists, oceanographers and geologists.
 Gerhardt carried out a similar project in Honolulu in January 2020 called HighWaterLine.